KannonZenetism/zenetism-field-physics/zenetism/mpx/deep-self-axis.md

 The architecture does not depend on the multiverse being actual.

-Under one world or many, the same law holds: each being to where it resonantly belongs, each principle at the station it gives reality to, release lawful but exceedingly rare, and no office ever a captive.
+Whether one world or many, the same law holds: each being to where it resonantly belongs, each principle at the station it gives reality to, release lawful but exceedingly rare, and no office ever a captive.

 ---